danya02/slon-winter-2019-lit-club/main.md

 "`Status is EMERGENCY.
 Most of the main communication lines are damaged.
 Main server group is offline; all backup power feeds failed.`"

-"Oh, I'm sorry.
+"Oh, I'm so sorry they did this to you.
 I hope I can make it up to you."

-"`Thank you for caring for me, Simon.
+"`Thank you for caring about me, Simon.
 I'm sorry I let you down and haven't devoted enough computing resources to the backup servers as you have asked me to --`"

 "That's not the point now, we've got more important things to do," said Simon, speed-dialing some server from his wristwatch.
 Beside ATLAS, a file listing appeared.